mysticflute/midi-cc-monitor/README.md

 Be sure the Scripter plugin is turned on at the start of your session.
 It can be turned off when it's no longer needed.

+You can also add additional CC numbers to monitor at the top of the script file.

-_Pro Tip: Add it to your template!_
+_Pro Tip: Add it to the instruments in your template!_

 ### In Kontakt